 As a Muslim, I do not think of the ego as an enemy to be conquered.
 I merely acknowledge its role in my life on earth.
 And at times I salute my ego-self as the part of me designed to survive difficult circumstances.
 I believe this even though I know that our ego is finite and develops in relation to other finite beings, while our Desert Island Identity develops in relation to an infinite force, we call God.

 Those of us who live in free societies have multiple ego identifications.
-I am an American, but I am also a Muslim, a woman, a mother, a writer, a baker, a believer, a friend, and a community activist, just to name a few.
+I am an American, but I am also a Muslim, a woman, a mother, a writer, a baker, an optimist, a community activist, and a friend, just to name a few.
 My ego identifies with all of the above.
-When any of the above identities feels threatened, I remain cognizant of the fact that they are all false crutches, and that my true identity is the one that exists apart from all these social constructions.
+When any of the above identities feel threatened, I remain cognizant of the fact that they are all false crutches, and that my true identity is the one that exists apart from all these social constructions.

 As long as I am free to develop my ego with enough freedom to cope with reality, then my ego becomes a means to an end and not the means to my end or the end of others.